 PhD, Postgraduate, Final-Year Supervisor in the fields of Management, Business Ethics, Leadership, Organisational Behaviour/Psychology and HRM.
 Assocociate Member of Decent Work.

 English & Greek

 Teaching & Research Supervision

 Degrees in business and management are among the most popular among students.
 Manchester Metropolitan University Business School has sought to match demand with a diversity of themes and issues in the business world.
 Business management focuses on how organisations operate - what they do, their styles of management and their business strategies.
 We look closely at understanding the internal and external business environment - from understanding the psychology of managing people to developing a grasp of how the economic/social/technological/political climate impacts particular sectors.

 Business is no longer just about making money and ruthless takeovers.
 It is also about improving their ethical and environmental standing, so expect to see relevant units emphasising on business ethics and sustainability.

 Excellent links with business also involves visiting lecturers and the chance to build contacts.

 Research Expertise, Publications & Grants

-Organisational behaviour & psychology, particularly the discrete emotions in the workplace and the implications that emotions generate to management members
+Organisational behaviour & psychology, particularly the discrete emotions in the workplace and the implications that emotions generate to organisational members.

 M. Antoniadou From euphoria to letting go: the process of adaptation of international academics in UK’s Higher Education.
-In: On Being an Academic in the Modern Higher Education.
+In: Modern Day Challenges in Academia: Time for a Change.
 Edward Elgar Publishing,

 M. Mouratidou, C. Atkinson, B. Lupton, M. Antoniadou (2015).
 Exploring careers in austerity through the lens of the KCM: the case of the Hellenic Public Sector.
 University of Portsmouth, 8/9/2015.